VegaZSK/WorldMC-Ice-Highway-Map-Editor/README.md

 In addition to tools to edit the lines and stations, it also features a preview map to see what you are doing, and to edit the path of the lines.

+How to use:
+- step 1: launch it, get highway map json, drag it onto the editor.
+- step 2: good luck (it's fairly intuitive)

 Controls:
 (When editing the path of a line)
 - Left click to select, or hold to pan view.